-Exercise, Health, and Sports Sciences Overview
+Exercise, Health, and Sport Sciences Overview

 Chair of the Department: James Graves

 The Department's athletic training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-Upon completion of the curriculum, the undergraduate athletic training student will be eligible to challenge the Board of Certification (BOC) examination leading to national certification as an Athletic Trainer (ATC) and licensure as an Athletic Trainer (LAT) in most states, including Maine.
+Upon completion of the curriculum, the athletic training student will be eligible to challenge the Board of Certification (BOC) examination leading to national certification as an Athletic Trainer (ATC) and licensure as an Athletic Trainer (LAT) in most states, including Maine.

 The Department's exercise science program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Upon completion of the curriculum, the undergraduate exercise science student will be eligible to challenge an eclectic mix of national certification examinations including the American College of Sports Medicine's (ACSM) Certified Personal Trainer® and Certified Exercise Physiologist® certification examinations and the National Strength and Conditioning Association's (NSCA) Certified Strength and Conditioning Specialist® (CSCS) examination.